 The truth about the origin of icons in Christianity is that the first Christians did not make or use them at all.
 There is not the slightest evidence for them in earliest Christianity, and of course, given their importance later, it is noteworthy that the making and veneration of icons by Christians is nowhere mentioned in the New Testament.
 In fact when the first Christian art did appear, it was in the form of decorative symbols and simplified images that call to mind biblical stories.
 We know that from both the archeological and the literary evidence.

-In fact, the first notice we have of Christians actually making and venerating images is one of disapproval, found in the apocryphal 2nd century Acts of John which recounts how the Apostle John found that one of his followers had made and was venerating a portrait of him:
+In fact, the first notice we have of Christians actually making and venerating images is one of disapproval, found in the apocryphal 2nd century Acts of John which recounts how the Apostle John found that a man whom he had raised from the dead — Lycomedes — had made and was venerating a portrait of him:

 “…He [John] went into the bedchamber, and saw the portrait of an old man crowned with garlands, and lamps and altars set before it.
 And he called him and said: Lycomedes, what do you mean by this matter of the portrait?
 Can it be one of thy gods that is painted here?
 For I see that you are still living in heathen fashion.”
 Later in the passage John says, “But this that you have now done is childish and imperfect: you have drawn a dead likeness of the dead.”